ipfs-inactive/ci-sync/readme.md

 ## This repository has been archived!

-This repository has been archived and possibly moved out of the  organization.
+This repository has been archived and possibly moved out of the IPFS organization.
 This may have happened for one or several reasons:

 * The code or content is unmaintained, might be broken and should not be used.
 * The content is outdated and may mislead the readers.